 - improve the hoarder’s organizational skills re their belongings

 - increase the client’s resistance to the urge to save objects

-Treatment for hoarding will focus on preventing incoming junk.
+Treatment for hoarding will focus on preventing further items from accruing.

 Hoarders are require to keep a daily log of every time they acquire or purchase something so they can identify their triggers and patterns of acquiring.

 - Hoarders may be advised to cease subscribing to magazines and newsletters and to put a “no junk mail”‘ notice on their letter box to cut down on the amount of paper coming into the house.

 - Clients are also required to develop a daily routine and schedule in activities previously avoided such as cleaning,washing, emptying rubbish, sorting mail etc.

 - Sufferers are taught relaxation skills as discarding belongings can trigger anxiety.

 - Hoarders are going to require ongoing occasional booster visits from a psychologist or ongoing treatment in order to maintain the gains they have made.